BIOS1140/BIOS1140.github.io/docs/Exercise2.md

 <script src="js/hideOutput.js"></script>

 In the last chapter, we learned that R is highly versatile when it comes to plotting and visualising data.
-Visualistation really cannot be understated - as datasets become larger and more difficult to handle, it is imperative you learn how to effectively plot and explore your data.
+Visualisation really cannot be understated - as datasets become larger and more difficult to handle, it is imperative you learn how to effectively plot and explore your data.
 This obviously takes practice, but plotting and summarising data visually is a key skill for guiding further analysis - this is especially true for evolutionary genomics but is easily applicable to any number of scientific fields.

 As you may have gathered by now, there are lots of opinions on how to use R - whether you should use base or tidyverse approaches.
 We want to stress that there is nothing wrong with using base plotting, it is capable of some very impressive plots (use `demo(graphics)` to have a look).
 However `ggplot2` is extremely flexible and takes quite a different approach to plotting compared to baseR.